mweiss/elm-rte-toolkit/README.md

 import 'elmEditor.js'
 ```

-The demo in this repository does it this way.
+The demo in this repository does it that way.

 If you want to use a bundler and polyfill, you can import your favorite polyfill and
 import the npm package that has this repository's js compiled to es5 with npm, e.g: